Skip to main content

 (2) Thirty but less than forty-five months - eight cents per hour;

 (3) Forty-five months or more - ten cents per hour.
-Only service accumulated on and after July 1, 1986 shall be considered in awarding this longevity supplement.
+Only service accumulated on and after July 1, 1986 may be considered in awarding this longevity supplement.
 For purposes of calculations of longevity service, time may be transferred from one OPI shop to another within the institution or from one institution to another unless the transfer is a disciplinary transfer.
 Only the time an inmate is actually assigned to an OPI job is counted in the accumulation of longevity.
 Although not accumulating additional longevity during any periods of time not actually assigned to OPI, accumulated longevity is not lost because of an interruption in service of less than six months or an interruption in service for approved educational courses even if the interruption is longer than one year and the inmate returns to OPI immediately following the inmate's participation in the educational courses.
-However, a release from incarceration shall extinguish accumulated longevity credit.
+However, a release from incarceration extinguishes accumulated longevity credit.
 Any person so released who is subsequently recommitted or returned to an institution operated by the department does not receive longevity credit for service prior to the release.

-(H) Standard compensation programs: Unless involved in a special compensation program as described in paragraph (J) of this rule, an OPI assigned inmate shall receive standard compensation as defined in this paragraph plus any applicable overtime compensation as described in paragraph (I) of this rule.
+(H) Standard compensation programs: Unless involved in a special compensation program as described in paragraph (J) of this rule, an OPI assigned inmate will receive standard compensation as defined in this paragraph plus any applicable overtime compensation as described in paragraph (I) of this rule.
 An inmate's standard compensation is the hourly base rate for his pay grade plus any applicable longevity pay supplement for the scheduled hours actually worked or offset by leave time.

 (J) Special pay programs: The chief of industries, or designee, may implement special pay programs as follows: